mariam-hedgie/Eyedentify-AI/README.md

-# 👁️ Eyedentify-AI: Red Eye Detection Using Deep Learning
+# 👁️ Eyedentify-AI: Conjunctivitis Detection Using Deep Learning
 **🚧 Status:** In Progress — Expected Completion: July 31, 2025

 **Eyedentify-AI** is a tool that classifies red eye (conjunctivitis) from patient-submitted images.
 It combines medical image preprocessing, signal-based blur detection, and deep learning-based classification.